tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Each instance of a `bdqffdq:Specification` SHOULD be the object of one and only one `bdqffdq:hasSpecification` property.
 - Each instance of a `bdqffdq:Implementation` SHOULD be the subject of one and only one bdqffdq:usesSpecification property.
 - Each instance of a bdqffdq:Specification SHOULD be the object of one and only one bdqffdq:usesSpecification property.
-- Each instance of a `bdqffdq:Implementation` MAY be the subject of zero to many `bdqffdq:producesAssertion` properties.
+- Each instance of a `bdqffdq:Implementation` MAY be the subject of zero to many `bdqffdq:producesResponse` properties.
-- Each instance of a `bdqffdq:IssueAssertion` SHOULD be the object of one and only one `bdqffdq:producesAssertion` property.
+- Each instance of a `bdqffdq:IssueResponse` SHOULD be the object of one and only one `bdqffdq:producesResponse` property.

 **Measure**